-When we moved to the Mediterranean island of Malta last autumn, we envisioned our leisure time swiftly being spent exploring the country’s plentiful heritage sites, soaking up the sunshine, and strolling by the beautiful blue water encircling the tiny island.
-Back then, we couldn’t imagine all the red tape that we’d have to ‘cut through’ in order to settle into another new country.
-At times, we were feeling a bit daunted by it all.
+When we moved to the Mediterranean island of Malta last autumn, we imagined that our leisure time would be devoted to exploring the country’s heritage sites, soaking up the sunshine, and strolling by the inviting blue water that encircles the tiny nation.

-As I looked back on the past six months here, I noticed that of all the fantastic color that makes Malta’s street scenes come alive, red hues are especially plentiful.
-From the island’s flag, to its ubiquitous crimson-colored phone booths and enclosed balconies, red simply abounds here.
+As I reminisced upon the past six months on this colorful island, I noticed that red hues are especially plentiful.
+From the country’s flag, to its crimson-colored phone booths and enclosed balconies, Malta abounds in red.

-What follows is a photo essay of some of the splashes of red which I’ve spotted.
+What follows is a photo essay of some of these vibrant splashes of color.

 Vibrant red feast day flags line a hilly street in Malta’s capital city, Valletta, as marching band members and revelers mingle under a storm of confetti.
 This ticker tape-like parade was held as part of St. Paul’s Shipwreck festa celebrations.
 The city’s much-loved feast day is celebrated annually each February.